backpack5689/OS_Setup/README.md

 These are all scripts that can be ran on a machine to configure it the way that I like my system.
 Each Operating Sysytem will utilize a different script.

+There are 2 different types of scripts that will be created.
+The first will be the "General Use" script.
+This should be used if the user is planning to utilize the system for general use.
+The other will be a "Pent Testing" script.
+This will include the tools that I have learned to utilize.

 ## What's included?

 Each script will share the following things in common: